MayDay5312002/SEProject/README.md

    `python manage.py runserver`
 7. Start development

 - Note: Ensure you are not in main branch. `git branch` to see which branch you are in. `git checkout nameOfBranch` to switch branch.
+Also, ensure you have Java 8+ installed and ".env" file is set up with your keys